danielsauter/rapid-android-development/p2p.md

 ###Enabling Bluetooth
 To work with Bluetooth for the Bluetooth apps we’ll create in this chapter, we will need to launch a new activity to initialize our Bluetooth right at the beginning when the activity starts up using `onCreate()`.
 Once Bluetooth is active, this activity returns to us the Bluetooth object we need via [`onActivityResult()`,][15] which is called when the app starts up immediately before [`onResume()`][16] in the activity life cycle.
-We’ll look at the code to enable Bluetooth in more detail in this <!--ref linkend="code.p2p.enable.bluetooth-->.
+We’ll look at the code to enable Bluetooth in more detail in this [P2P/BluetoothCursors/EnableBluetooth.pde](../p2p.html#codep2pbluetoothcursorsenablebluetoothpde).

 For the projects in this book, we’ll need to deal with the life cycle only for Bluetooth and `NFC`.
-We’ll work more with the activity life cycle in <!--ref linkend="sec.nfc.bluetooth.activity.lifecycle-->, where we initiate `NFC` and Bluetooth.
+We’ll work more with the activity life cycle in [Enable NFC and Bluetooth in the Activity Life Cycle](../nfc.html#enable-nfc-and-bluetooth-in-the-activity-life-cycle), where we initiate `NFC` and Bluetooth.
 For all other apps, we can let Processing handle the life cycle.
 Future versions of Processing might allow libraries to work with lifecycle callback methods, so we don’t need to include such code inside the sketch.

 ###Connect Two Android Devices via Bluetooth
 In the following sketch, we’ll work with three tabs.
 The main tab, `BluetoothCursors`, contains our usual `setup()` and `draw()` methods and global variables.
 The second tab, `EnableBluetooth`, contains code that is necessary to enable Bluetooth on startup, registering our Bluetooth class when the so-called [Android activity][17] is created (this step might not be necessary in future versions of Processing).
 Processing allows us to not dive too deep into the Android application life cycle, and we’ll try to keep it that way.
 The third tab, called `UI`, contains all the code we’ll use for GUI elements like menus, an Android list to select Bluetooth devices, and the software keyboard to enter user input.
-When the sketch is complete, we’ll get a screen similar to the one shown in <!--ref linkend="fig.bluetooth.cursors-->.
+When the sketch is complete, we’ll get a screen similar to the one shown in [Figure 7.0](../p2p.html#figure-70---bluetooth-cursors-app).

 ![](images/P2P/BluetoothCursors.png)
 #####Figure 7.0 - Bluetooth Cursors app.
 ######The illustration shows the local (white) and the remote (red) mouse pointer positions, marked as ellipses on the screen.
 The software keyboard is made visible using the keyboard tab shown at the top.
 Also shown are the Bluetooth and Interact tabs, which we use to interact with the cursors.

 The code needs to facilitate the Bluetooth pairing process as follows: We start by making both Androids discoverable for Bluetooth by listing discovered devices.
 Then we choose the device to connect to from the list of discovered devices (you might be surprised to see what shows up).
-Finally, we pair and connect the devices to transfer the data via OSC, which we’ve already used in <!--ref linkend="sec.osc-->.
+Finally, we pair and connect the devices to transfer the data via OSC, which we’ve already used in [Using the Open Sound Control Networking Format](../networking.html#using-the-open-sound-control-networking-format).
 We’ll need to confirm the Bluetooth connection in a popup window because we will be connecting the devices for the first time.

 We’ll use the Android software keyboard to discover other Bluetooth devices, make the device itself discoverable, connect to another device, list already paired devices, and show the current Bluetooth status.
 To work with the keyboard, we’ll use the `KetaiKeyboard` class.
 And to show and pick discoverable Bluetooth devices to connect to, we’ll use the `KetaiList` class, making it easy for us to work with a native Android list without importing additional packages.